awslabs/aws-lambda-python-aurora-version-check/README.md

-## Automated checking for new Aurora engine update releases.
+## AWS Lambda Python module for periodic checking of new Aurora engine update releases.

-Python Lambda module for checking new Aurora Engine update releases.
+Python SAM Lambda module for periodically checking Aurora Database Engine Updates documentation site for new version releases and notify via SES if updates are found.

 ![screenshot](Dashboard.png)